 - Vulnerability assessment under intentional events

-- Security-informed decision making and design
+- Security-informed and safety-informed decision making and design

-- Optimization of security risk management strategies
+- Optimization of security and safety risk management strategies

 Open Access Policy

-JISS is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
+JISSS is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
 The license means that anyone is free to share (to copy, distribute, and transmit the work), to remix (to adapt the work) under the following conditions: